mdewey/oh-sm-mock/README.md

 ### OpenAPI/Swagger integration

-Can not use out of the box integration due to not be able to specify the return data past one example in the swagger.
+Can not use out of the box integration due to not binge able to specify the return data past one example in the swagger.

-Refer to the ticket [https://jira.devops.va.gov/browse/MHV-52692](https://jira.devops.va.gov/browse/MHV-52692) for full breakdown.
+Refer to the ticket [MHV-52692](https://jira.devops.va.gov/browse/MHV-52692) for a full breakdown.